Raynos/mercury/README.md

 ### Input modules (The controller layer)

-In `mercury` we model all the inputs to our application explicitely.
+In `mercury` we model all the inputs to our application explicitly.
 We define an input object that contains a bunch of [`geval`][geval] Event instances.

 Somewhere else in our application we listen to the Input and